WPB Enterprises Inc.

 The University of Minnesota Extension Service estimates that soil based moisture enteing the basement could be as high as 100 pints per day.
 Controlling soil moisture entry is therefore a major component in controlling basement moisture.
 This particularly would be the case if the basement humidity is elevated during the heating months when the outdoor air is drier.
 Many clients report to us that once a sub-slab depressurization system is activated the basement air quality improves.

-Sub-Slab Depressurization affect on soil moisture and residual chemicals
+Sub-Slab Depressurization affect

 A study done in NY state involved injecting a tracer gas in the soil three feet from eighty different houses.
 Monitors were set up in the basement to record the quantity that entered the house.
 No radon system was installed in these houses.
 On average 50% of the tracer gas ended up in the basement.
 This means that any chemicals such as might be applied by lawn fertilizing companies can easily enter a basement and then move up through the house.
 Installing a radon mitigation system prevents these possibly cancer causing chemicals from entering the home.